 side-effects other than lowering cholesterol.
 To my mind it’s a no brainer for people

-with weight to lose as part of a sensible low GL, reduced calorie diet.
+with weight to lose as part of a sensible low GL, reduced Calories are a measure of the amount of energy in food.
+Knowing how many calories are in the food we eat allows us to balance… diet.

 Glucomannan is available in the UK as Carboslow, available from HOLFORDirect.com the home of GL firendly foods, supplements, tests and books.